Malav786/FullStack/README.md

 8. Create an endpoint to delete the patient record to the database.
 (DeleteMapping)

 # Perform the following task related to React Js application.
 (10 Marks)
 Initial React JS app is created in the webapps folder.
-Following modules are already installed:
+Following modules are already installed (just execute command ""npm install" before "npm start"):
 •	react-bootstrap (Also added the required dependancy in index.html)
 •	react-router
 •	axios